tianshui18/jiis-reproducibility/README.md

 Gateway-routed endpoints and judge services were logged by requested alias.
 The archive does not independently authenticate provider checkpoints.
 The three-family audit is automatic cross-alias agreement, not human semantic validation.

-## License

-No reuse license is granted by this generated package.
-The author should add an employer-approved code license and a compatible data license before public release.
-Third-party benchmark and retrieved content remain subject to their original terms.